henk-vd-brink/ICARUS-cpp-gstreamer-video_streamer/README.md

 ## About the Project
-This repository contains a containerized Gstreamer pipeline implementation.
+This repository contains a containerized gstreamer pipeline.

+src: /dev/video0 \
+sink: multiudpsink clients="192.168.0.47:3100"

 ## Getting Started